 St. Peters Village features a small commercial area that is home to several restaurants (including a delicious bakery), several shops, an arcade, and a winery.

 In town, there is also great hiking along a beautiful portion of French Creek.
 Sadly, there are no solid maps for his area, but there are many great loops and hikes that you can do here.
 You can also head to the nearby French Creek State Park and Hopewell Furnace National Historic Site, both of which are nearby.

 Eagles Mere is a charming community in northeastern PA’s Sullivan County and one of my favorite small towns in Pennsylvania.

 Eagles Mere is surrounded by Loyalsock State Forest and is only a short drive from the popular Worlds End State Park.
 This means that there are many great outdoor things to do here, including beautiful waterfalls like Dry Run Falls, Cottonwood Falls, and Rusty Falls.

 If you prefer museums and history, there are several great spots in and around town including the Eagles Mere Museum, the Eagles Mere Air Museum, the Eagles Mere Auto Museum, and the Sullivan County Historical Society.

 In town, you’ll also find several quaint restaurants and shops.
 In the winter, a large toboggan run is set up on the community’s lake.

-There are no hotels in Eagles Mere, but there are plenty of places you can rent on Airbnb.
+There are no hotels in Eagles Mere, but there are plenty of places you can rent on VRBO.

 Under 5,000 Residents